tbarbette/retina-expe/README.md

 ## Physical testbed
 For the results in the paper, we used our own 100G machines.
 For most experiments we used a TAP on the Stanford traffic.
 For the Figure 6 experiment we used 2 machines in a client/server scenario, and a third machine acting as a TAP between those machines.

 This repository focus on reproducing that last experiment.
 We propose to use CloudLab, a publicly available machine provider for reasearch purpose.

 In any cases you need Mellanox NICs (ConnectX 4-7 or BlueField 1-2), hardware support for other NICs is untested.

 ### CloudLab
 The profile used for the machines is available at (https://www.cloudlab.us/p/0a939042304ad84079773db02a1e058e434b7299).

 This profile will build a ring of 3 machines.
 Both client and server use their second interface to mirror packets to the dut running retina.
-The machine uses Ubuntu 18.04, we recommend doing the same.
+The machine uses Ubuntu 20.04, we recommend doing the same.

+Create an account on (https://www.cloudlab.us/) then follow this link and click on "instanciate".
+No need to give a name to the experiment then click on Finish.
+The profile will automatically launch the bootstrap.sh script to install everything on all machines.
+After a few minutes, you will get the SSH command to jump to the server.

+	You need to do "sudo su geniuser" to get the right environment in the cloudlab image!

+#### Verify the cloudlab image works

+	sudo su geniuser
+	cd /local/retina-expe/
+	cat /local/logs/startup.log

+Verify the last line is "Boostrap finished!", if not the script may still be running.

 ## Software

-We recommand using Ubuntu 18.04 as this is what we used for all experiments.
+We recommand using Ubuntu 20.04 as this is what we used for all experiments.

 ### Automatic
 We recommand running ./bootstrap.sh on all machines to install all dependencies at once.
-This will only work with Ubuntu (preferably 18.04).
+This will only work with Ubuntu (preferably 20.04).
+This is already done with the Cloudlab image.

 ### Manual